 Discover how the OS X Audio MIDI Setup utility is used to route MIDI between different applications on the same computer.

-In this series of 20 movies, Eli will guide you through all the aspects of MIDI that you need to know in order to connect, program and control all of your MIDI-capable software and hardware.
+Are you new to MIDI or have you been using it but don’t really understand what it is and how it works?
+Learn how MIDI works in this series of 20 tutorial videos that will give you an understanding of MIDI and what you need to know in order to connect, program and control all of your MIDI-capable software and hardware.

 Beginning with a general overview of what MIDI is, Eli explores the different types of data contained within MIDI messages.
 That leads into Note Messages, perhaps the most important MIDI message, and a video on understanding MIDI Note Numbers.